4-H at the 2026 Washington County Fair

 Youth Fair Assistants

-sign up coming
+sign up coming soon

 Building Supervisors, Pre Fair Set Up, and Exhibit Release and Take Down

-sign up coming
+sign up coming soon

 4-H Leaders Association Silent Auction

-sign up coming
+sign up coming soon

 4-H Food Stand